bespinian/blog/content/posts/make-the-most-out-of-external-workforce.md

 Make sure everyone knows who to contact for specific topics to avoid unnecessary delays.

-## Provide Clear Expectations, Tasks and Priorities
+## Provide Clear Expectations, Tasks, and Priorities

 Having skilled consultants is pointless if they don’t know what to do.
 Ensure they understand their tasks and priorities.